The Workload-Router-Pool Architecture for LLM Inference Optimization: A Vision Paper from the vLLM Semantic Router Project: Vision: A Research Roadmap

 The router's structural advantage over agent-side SDKs is fleet-wide visibility: it builds the (model, domain, failure-class) table from all tenants' sessions, a volume no individual agent can match.
 Research validates this asymmetry: agents confined to single-session reflection produce narrow corrections that often repeat the same mistakes~\cite{samule2025}, while cross-session error aggregation yields transferable failure schemata that improve error localization by up to 19.8\%~\cite{correct2025}.
 The router provides this cross-session intelligence as a shared service---new agents benefit immediately from fleet-wide failure statistics rather than facing a cold-start learning problem.

 \begin{frisk} The per-(model, domain, failure-class) counters are zero-overhead (all signals are already computed).
 The handoff-penalty matrix requires multi-turn session correlation, which the router already performs for VCD and the Feedback Detector.
-The research questions are: (a)~how many observations per cell before the failure-class estimate is reliable (Bayesian Beta-Bernoulli gives calibrated intervals from small samples), (b)~how to weight multiple failure dimensions into a single routing score (Pareto-front analysis or a learned weighting from session-outcome data), and (c)~how quickly the drift detector must react without over-triggering on natural variance.
+The cut-and-regenerate mechanism is grounded in Search-R2~\cite{searchr2_2026}, which proves that the expected reward gain decomposes as $\Delta J = A_{\mathrm{prec}} + V_{\mathrm{inter}} \times S_{\mathrm{trim}}$, where $A_{\mathrm{prec}}$ is the discriminator's precision (positive if the discriminator reliably separates good from bad trajectories), $S_{\mathrm{trim}}$ is the trimmer's skill (positive if it cuts at the step with highest regeneration gain), and $V_{\mathrm{inter}}$ is the intervention volume.
+All three conditions are satisfiable at the router layer: the discriminator (HaluGate/OATS) is already validated, the trimmer leverages fleet-wide failure-class statistics, and the intervention threshold is self-calibrating via the handoff-penalty matrix.
+The research questions are: (a)~how many observations per cell before the failure-class estimate is reliable (Bayesian Beta-Bernoulli gives calibrated intervals from small samples), (b)~how to weight multiple failure dimensions into a single routing score (Pareto-front analysis or a learned weighting from session-outcome data), (c)~how quickly the drift detector must react without over-triggering on natural variance, and (d)~whether the regeneration gain $G_k$ computed from fleet logs is a reliable predictor of actual improvement for a specific session (the counterfactual is unobserved---importance-weighted estimators from the offline RL literature, \Cref{opp:session-cascade}, provide the evaluation methodology).
 The baseline is single-dimensional HaluGate reputation routing (\Cref{opp:halugate-reputation}); the metric is oracle-utility capture rate on LLMRouterBench. \end{frisk} \end{opportunity}

 \begin{opportunity}[Runtime token-budget enforcement for agent sessions] Agent workflows face a token-budget explosion: a single user request triggers 3--10$\times$ more LLM calls than a chatbot request~\cite{servegen2025}, with context growing quadratically as each turn re-sends the full message history.
 A 10-step agent with a 4K-token system prompt and 500-token tool outputs consumes over 40K~input tokens from context carriage alone.
 Infinite retry loops (failure class~F4 in the taxonomy of~\cite{agenticfaults2026}) compound this: an unconstrained agent can consume 50$\times$ the tokens of a single linear pass.